esesmuedgars/IdeaKit/README.md

 ### Unpopular `Foundation` formatter types

-`DateFormatter` is arguably the most popular formatter type [John Sundell](https://twitter.com/johnsundell) brings to our attention lesser-known, built-in formatter types such as `PersonNameComponentsFormatter`, `CNPostalAddressFormatter`, `RelativeDateTimeFormatter`, and `ListFormatter` in the following [article](https://www.swiftbysundell.com/articles/exploring-some-of-the-lesser-known-formatter-types).
+`DateFormatter` is arguably the most popular formatter type, [John Sundell](https://twitter.com/johnsundell) brings to our attention lesser-known, built-in formatter types such as `PersonNameComponentsFormatter`, `CNPostalAddressFormatter`, `RelativeDateTimeFormatter`, and `ListFormatter` in the following [article](https://www.swiftbysundell.com/articles/exploring-some-of-the-lesser-known-formatter-types).

 ### Customizing the appearance of a navigation bar